Senior Writer, ESPN.com

 Prior to joining ESPN.com in November 2002, Maisel served as a senior writer for Sports Illustrated and CNNSI.com for five years.
 Maisel also covered national college sports for Newsday from 1994 to 1997, and for The Dallas Morning News from 1987 to 1994, and as a college football columnist for The Sporting News.

-Maisel has been honored seven times for Best Story by the Football Writers Association of America, most recently for a 2018 ESPN.com column about the family of Tyler Hilinski, the Washington State quarterback who ended his life in January of that year.
+Maisel has been honored eight times for Best Story by the Football Writers Association of America, most recently for a 2019 ESPN.com column written upon the death of sportswriting legend Dan Jenkins.
 The FWAA honored Maisel in Jan.
 2016 with the Bert McGrane Award, the equivalent of the organization’s Hall of Fame.
 He also has been honored twice by the Associated Press Sports Editors, who in 2019 named him one of the 10 best sports columnists in the nation.
+In 2019, the Orange Bowl named Maisel the winner of the Edwin Pope Vanguard Media Award.
 Maisel also serves on the Honors Court, which selects the members of the College Football Hall of Fame for the National Football Foundation.

 Maisel earned a bachelor’s degree in American Studies from Stanford University in 1981 and is a 1977 graduate of Murphy High in Mobile.